openbermuda/karmapi/docs/nodice/exandcon.rst

 Pick a point and apply a twist to the lattice.
 This distorts the lattice near the twisting point, lattice cubes become lozenge shaped.

-Overall, the contractions and expansions of the lattice balance out.
+Overall, the contractions and expansions of the lattice balance out, or rather they serve to provide an overall expansion in space, a world within worlds.

 Now photons following the contractive field will tend to bunch up, in effect they are blue shifted.
 When we observe the result of this,